 What is LUNA?

-Luna is essentially the backbone to the whole Terra network by being used for staking to secure the network, governance and the burning of LUNA coins helps to stabilize the Terra stablecoin ecosystem and incentivize usage.
+Luna is essentially the backbone to the whole Terra network by being used for staking to secure the network, governance and the burning of LUNA coins help to stabilize the Terra stable-coin ecosystem and incentivize usage.

 Where to buy Terra Luna?